rse/vdon-call/README.md

 window) into the video production and to provide a return feed from the video production back to the callers.
 The callers can hear but not see each other, except the provided return feed is some sort of multiview and shows all callers.
+This is intentional, as this is not a general conferencing solution, but just a way to ingest remote callers of a video production.

-There are two particular bottlenecks in this approach, which result in heavy constraints on the particular VDO.Ninja parameters:
+There are two particular bottlenecks in this approach, which are addressed by the particular VDO.Ninja parameterization:

-1. The caller receiver-side is an OBS Studio, acting as a WebRTC-to-NDI gateway and has to run on a medium gaming PC (Intel Core i7 11700KF, NVIDIA RTX 3070Ti, 32GB RAM) with just about a maximum of overall 80% resource utilization.
+1. The caller receiver-side is an OBS Studio, acting as a WebRTC-to-NDI gateway and has to run on a medium gaming PC (Intel Core i7 11700KF, NVIDIA RTX 3070Ti, 32GB RAM) with just about a maximum of about 80% overall resource utilization.
 As a result, the callers camera use 720p24 and a bitrate of 2000 kbps and the callers content use 1080p6 and a bitrate of 3000 kbps.

 2. The production sender-side, providing the return feed of the video production back to the caller, should require no more than half of